 - MUST have a screen with the physical diagonal length in the range from 1.1 to 2.5 inches. - MUST declare the feature android.hardware.type.watch. - MUST support uiMode = UI_MODE_TYPE_WATCH [Resources, 4].

 Android Automotive implementation refers to a vehicle head unit running Android as an operating system for part or all of the system and/or infotainment functionality.
-Android Automotive implementations MUST support uiMode = UI_MODE_TYPE_CAR [Resources, 111].
+Android Automotive implementations: